 Shame on all of us.

 We have become so polarized over the issue of health insurance, that we have abandoned reason and critical thinking for whatever rhetoric it takes to win the argument.
-The bigger the accusation, the bigger the partial truth, the better the headline.
+The bigger the accusation, the smaller the partial truth, the louder the headline.
 To the unrestrained glee of the health care, pharmaceutical and hospital industries (all of which profit the sicker we get), we have missed the essential truth and tolerate a host of insanities that have inexplicably become the new norm.

-As part of the process, she had a mammogram in February which revealed a few “suspicious” spots in her left breast.
+As part of the process, she had a mammogram which revealed a few “suspicious” spots in her left breast.
 The first attempt at a biopsy failed since the doctors weren’t able to locate the spots with a sonogram.
 Several weeks later, she had an MRI assisted biopsy which took just over 2 hours.

 The bill for the MRI assisted biopsy was $13,364.